-The City of Tomball and Tomball Economic Development Corporation held a Town Hall meeting at 6 p.m., Thursday, March 31, 2022.
-At the meeting, representatives from the City, TEDC, and TXDOT provided a project overview and answered questions from the community.
-If you were not able to attend, a recorded video of the meeting is linked in this section and a PDF of the presentation is posted in the "Key Documents" section below.
+The City of Tomball and Tomball Economic Development Corporation held a Town Hall meeting on March 31, 2022.
+At the meeting, representatives from the City, TEDC and TXDOT provided a project overview and answered questions from the community.
+If you were not able to attend, a recorded video of the meeting is linked in this section and a PDF of the presentation is posted in the "Key Documents" section.

 The Livable Centers Downtown Plan was initiated in 2008 and adopted in 2009.
 Working together with H-GAC, the City, TXDOT, and a community advisory committee focused on infrastructure improvements and urban design solutions for Downtown Tomball.
 The goals of the study were:

-PRESERVE the eclectic and historic main street classic "Americana" character of the commercial downtown and the historical small town atmosphere of the residential neighborhood.
+PRESERVE the eclectic and historic main street, the classic "Americana" character of the commercial downtown, and the historic small-town atmosphere of the residential neighborhood.

 PROMOTE a diverse and balanced mixed-use, commercial retail "work, live, shop, and play" pedestrian-oriented downtown environment.

-ENHANCE the collective sense of community pride and heart in the social interaction, celebrations, gatherings, and traditions that define the identify and character of the Tomball community.
+ENHANCE the collective sense of community pride and heart in the social interaction, celebrations, gatherings, and traditions that define the identity and character of the Tomball community.